 Definition and Measurement of RDW

 RDW, or red cell distribution width, is a numerical measure of the variability in the size of red blood cells.
-It is calculated as part of a complete blood count (CBC), which is a routine blood test that provides information about the different types of cells in your blood, including red blood cells, white blood cells, and platelets.
+In practice, it is calculated as part of a complete blood count (CBC), which is a routine blood test that provides information about the different types of cells in your blood, including red blood cells, white blood cells, and platelets.
 The RDW is essentially a statistical measure of the range of red blood cell volumes.

 The RDW is calculated using the following formula: